Zeke-OS/zeke/README.markdown

 any Cortex-A cores using real ARM architectures.

-One of the original goals of Zero Kernel was to make it CMSIS-RTOS compliant where ever possible.
-However this changed early and the kernel is no more CMSIS compatible at any level.
-Currently Zeke is no moving towards POSIX-like implementation.
+One of the original goals of Zero Kernel was to make it CMSIS-RTOS compliant where possible, as some concepts of Zeke were not CMSIS compliant from the begining.
+However scope changed early and the kernel is no more CMSIS compatible at any level.
+Currently Zeke is no moving towards POSIX-like system.

 Key features
 ------------